bunq/doc/DESCRIPTION.md

 ## Versioning

 Developments in the financial sector, changing regulatory regimes and new feature requests require us to be flexible.
-This means we can iterate quickly to improve te API and related tooling.
+This means we can iterate quickly to improve the API and related tooling.
 This also allows us to quickly process your feedback (which we are happy to receive!).
 Therefore, we have chosen not to attach any version numbers to the changes just yet.
 We will inform you in a timely manner of any important changes we make before they are deployed on together.bunq.com.

 Once the speed of iteration slows down and more developers start using the API and its sandbox we will start versioning the API using the version number in the HTTP URLs (i.e. the '/v1' part of the path).
 We will inform you when this happens.